UnexomWid/SniperMAG/README.md

 ## Disclaimer

-This tool was designed to be used on websites that allow scraping and other tools similar to this.
+This tool was designed to be used on websites that allow other tools similar to this to be used.
 Do **NOT** use this tool on websites that forbid scraping, or on websites whose terms of service would be broken as a result of using this tool.
 The author of this project is **NOT RESPONSIBLE** in any way for your own actions, as stated in the [license](https://github.com/UnexomWid/SniperMAG/blob/master/LICENSE).
 This tool distributed